Helping Global Transition To Low Carbon Future

 DOMESTIC PRODUCTION OF CRITICAL RESOURCES PROTECTS PEOPLE & THE ENVIRONMENT

-The global lithium market is expanding rapidly due to an increase in the use of lithium-ion batteries for electric vehicle and energy storage applications.
-The United States, while being home to several global lithium companies, produces about 1% of the world’s total lithium.
 By 2024, U.S. demand for lithium compounds used to produce lithium-ion batteries is estimated to be approximately 105,000 tons per year growing to over 300,000 tons per year by 2030 per year according to a Benchmark Materials Intelligence assessment of existing and planned production facilities.
-Rhyolite Ridge looks to produce over 20,000 tons per year of lithium compounds that can be used to manufacture batteries to power about 400,000 electric vehicles per year.
+Rhyolite Ridge looks to produce over 20,000 tons per year of lithium compounds that can be used to manufacture batteries to power upward of 50 million electric vehicles over the site’s lifetime.

 Large-scale borate resources are also very rare; Rhyolite Ridge is one of only two major lithium-boron deposits globally, and the existing two major suppliers of borates currently hold over 80% of the global market share.